Interested in China?

 To apply for a tourist visa, in addition to your passport, you will generally need a completed visa application form, one recent passport sized photo and evidence of accommodation booking and flights or other passage in and out of the country.
-The documents required to support your visa application vary from country to country and are dependent upon the passport you hold.
+The documents required to support a tourist visa application vary from country to country and are dependent upon the passport you hold.
 In all cases, your passport must have at least 6 months remaining validity at the time of application - if you are applying for a double- or multi-entry visa your passport may need to have a longer remaining period of validity.

 It is usually recommended that you apply for your visa 1 - 2 months before your intended travel.
 Tourist visas are normally valid for 3 months from the issue date for your first entry into China.
 After entering China you are then permitted to stay for the length of time indicated on your visa.
 If you apply too early, and even if you state clearly when your confirmed travel dates are, you may find that your visa has already expired.
 It is very important that you have a correct and valid visa.
 If you do not, it is likely that you will be refused entry at the border even if you are (mistakenly) permitted to board any transport to China.
 See this traveller's unfortunate experience: http://www.tripadvisor.com/ShowTopic-...

 When completing the itinerary section of the visa appication form it is recommended that you do not mention Tibet.
 If you intend to travel there you will require a special permit and must join a tour group.
-This can be arranged before you arrive in China but it is not advised to mention this on your visa application.
+This can be arranged before you arrive in China but due to political sensitivity it is not advised that you mention this on your visa application.
 You are not bound to the itinerary you declare, nor to staying at the accommodation you list or even to use the means of transport stated.
 These things can be changed after you have applied or when your visa is granted.

 For a longer visa, it is a good idea to write a long itinerary visiting many provinces.
-For tourist visas, length of entries are usually 30 or 60 days and occasionally 90 days or longer.
-You can extend a visa once and sometimes twice when in China at the local Public Security Bureau Entry-Exit Administration office for a fee, or if you have a double or multi entry, you can leave China by crossing the border at Hong Kong for example, and then return to start a new entry.
+For tourist visas, durations of stay are usually 30 or 60 days and only 90 days or longer under exceptional circumstances.
+You can extend a tourist visa once when in China at the local Public Security Bureau Entry-Exit Administration office for a fee, or if you have a double- or multi-entry you can leave China by crossing the border at Hong Kong, for example, and then return to start a new entry.

 Normally it will take 4 working days to process an application.
-However, you can have the option of a second day pick-up or third day pick-up if you want to pay extra, or you may be able to complete your application by mail.
-Make sure your passport has a minimum validity of 6 months before the travel date.
+However, you may have the option of a second day pick-up or third day pick-up if you want to pay extra, or you may be able to complete your application by mail.